yshyshyshyshysh/Pandoc_Converter/README.md

-# Convert file types using pandoc
+# Convert File Formats Using Pandoc
 **`January 30, 2024 / by Yu-Shin, Hu`**

 Mathematical formulas and pictures can be converted successfully!